Get a Free Phone With EBT: What You Need to Know

 Today, Lifeline is the main federal program still active for lowering the cost of qualifying phone or internet service for eligible low-income households.

-The better expectation is “If I qualify, I may be able to get discounted service, and I may also find a provider that includes a phone.”
+The better expectation is: if you qualify, you may be able to get discounted service, and you may also find a provider that includes a phone.

 Common questions people are really asking